mkceliks/rating_project/README.md

 - Unnecessery comment-lined files deleted from main.go file.
 - Models and Server folders created.
 - Struct models and functions ( setters, getters ) moved to models and server folders.

+# 03.07.2022

+- Anime and Movie episodes getting byID added to the components and service on angular side.
+- Anime and Movie episodes getting byID functions added to the main.go, API Paths created to the server.go.